Marie Louise Gonzaga: Queen of Poland, Grand Duchess of Lithuania, politics and conflict with nobility

 Marie Louise was an active and energetic woman, with ambitious economic and political plans for the Polish–Lithuanian Commonwealth.
-The Polish-Lithuanian nobility were shocked at the queen's political meddling and believed that no foreign woman should interfere.
+The Polish-Lithuanian nobility were shocked at the queen's political meddling and believed that foreign women should not interfere in politics.
 Nevertheless, she played an instrumental role in leading Poland and Lithuania in repulsing the Swedish during the Swedish invasion of the Commonwealth, commonly known as the "Deluge".
-She wished to change the voting system of the Polish Senate and to grant the king more power.
-However, she was unable to do so, as such actions would result in a rebellion of the higher and wealthy classes that could possibly devastate the economy of the Commonwealth.
-She had no qualms to achieve her objectives.
-Marie Louise opposed Commonwealth's policy of religious toleration, believed that Poland was a "place of shelter for heretics" and wanted them burnt at the stake.
+She attempted to change the voting system of the Polish Senate in order to grant the king more power, but she was unable to do so, as such actions threatened a rebellion of the upper classes that could have devastated the economy of the Commonwealth.
+Marie Louise opposed the Commonwealth's policy of religious toleration, believing that Poland was a "place of shelter for heretics" and wanted them burnt at the stake.

-Marie Louise made use of bribery and false promises to the aristocracy.
-She brought many noble ladies to the Polish-Lithuanian court from France who would be obliged to marry voivodes, princes and wealthy landowners and eventually serve as a defensive shield if the higher classes decided to rebel against the government, one of the most well-known examples being her relative and favourite Klara Izabella Pacowa.
+Marie Louise made use of bribery and false promises to the aristocracy in order to achieve her goals.
+She brought many noble ladies to the Polish-Lithuanian court from France who would be obliged to marry voivodes, princes and wealthy landowners and eventually serve as a defensive shield if the higher classes decided to rebel against the government, one of the most well-known examples of this strategy being her relative and favourite Klara Izabella Pacowa.
 Marie Louise also strongly followed French cultural patterns and introduced new French customs to the Commonwealth.
 She was known to wear only French clothing and to collect small memorabilia like coins, jewellery and perfume bottles, which was a common practice during the reign of Louis XIII and subsequently Louis XIV.